Concordium/concordium-rust-smart-contracts/examples/credential-registry/README.md

 Registry Standard.

-The contract keeps track of credentials' public data, allows managing the VC life cycle. and querying VCs data and status.
+The contract keeps track of credentials' public data, allows managing the VC life cycle, and querying VCs data and status.
 The intended users are issuers of VCs, holders of VCs, revocation authorities, and verifiers.

 When initializing a contract, the issuer provides a type and a schema